UKHomeOffice/elastic-datatables/README.md

 An elasticsearch datatables component that can be forked and customised to provide search functionality on elastic indexes.

-So if you have many indexes storing data in many different json formats you could fork the code, customise **one property file** and start analysing the data.
+So if there are many indexes storing data in different json formats, fork the code, customise **application.properties** and start analysing the data.

 ## Components